MR

 • Google Chrome

-Once you meet the above requirements, you’re ready to apply for the Affordable Childcare Benefit in any of the following options:
+Once you meet the above requirements, you’re ready to apply for the BC Affordable Child Care Benefit.

-If you’ve already accessed other B.C. government services, you can use the same login on My Family Services.
-Else, you need to register for a Basic BCeID.
+You can use the same login on My Family Services if you’ve already accessed other B.C. government services.
+Otherwise, you need to register for a Basic BCeID.

 Also, you can take up to 60 business days to complete the application.
 The application will be processed in approximately 20 working days.